Bachelor of Engineering (Hons) in Engineering (Common Entry)

 Additional Maths Entry Exam at DkIT:

-If you have met the basic maths entry requirement for a level 8 programme at DkIT but have failed to meet the additional Maths Entry Requirements for this course, you have a second chance at meeting these additional Maths Entry Requirements by sitting the DkIT additional Maths Entry Examination, held in August of each year.
+If you have not met the maths entry requirements for this course (but you have met the basic maths entry requirement for a level 8 programme at DkIT), you have a second chance at meeting these additional Maths Entry Requirements by sitting the DkIT additional Maths Entry Examination, held in August of each year.
 More details about the maths entry exam.

 How To Apply